Puerto Rico Bordering Countries:

-Puerto Rico is one of nearly 200 countries illustrated on our Blue Ocean Laminated Map of the World.
+Puerto Rico and nearly 200 countries are illustrated on our Blue Ocean Laminated Map of the World.
 This map shows a combination of political and physical features.
 It includes country boundaries, major cities, major mountains in shaded relief, ocean depth in blue color gradient, along with many other features.
 This is a great map for students, schools, offices and anywhere that a nice map of the world is needed for education, display or decor.

-If you are interested in Puerto Rico and the geography of Caribbean our large laminated map of Caribbean might be just what you need.
-It is a large political map of Caribbean that also shows many of the continent's physical features in color or shaded relief.
+If you are interested in Puerto Rico and the geography of North America, our large laminated map of North America might be just what you need.
+It is a large political map of North America that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers, cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Puerto Rico Locations: Atlantic Ocean, Caribbean Sea, Isla de Culebra, Isla Vieques, Isla Mona, Isla Desecheo, Mona Passage and Sonda de Vieques.
+Atlantic Ocean, Caribbean Sea, Isla Caja de Muertos, Isla de Culebra, Isla Desecheo, Isla Mona, Isla Vieques, Mona Passage and Sonda de Vieques.

 Metal resources such as copper and nickel.
 Puerto Rico also has the commercial potential for onshore and offshore oil.